RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 For a definition of the syntax of this instruction, see nnn.

-The LEAVE instruction is used to immediately exit one or more repetitive DOs.
+The `LEAVE` instruction is used to immediately exit one or more repetitive `DO`s.

 For a definition of the nesting correction, see nnn.